MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

     - `[Name <String>]`: Name of the setting (as defined by the groupSettingTemplate).
     - `[Value <String>]`: Value of the setting.

-SITES <IMicrosoftGraphSite1\[]>: The list of SharePoint sites in this group.
+`SITES <IMicrosoftGraphSite[]>`: The list of SharePoint sites in this group.
 Access the default site with /sites/root.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity